 This seminar is open to all within the OHSU community and the general public.
 Sessions are held on most Wednesdays during the academic year (October through May), 12:05 to 12:55 PM in the new waterfront Collaborative Life Sciences Building (CLSB) Room 2S011/2S015.
 View current elective information on our GH Education > Conversations page or at the bottom of the Course flier

 Are you an OHSU student who is interested in working with refugees, immigrants and the underserved?
-Then iCHEE™ is for you - register now for Fall 2014, class starts Saturday October 1! iCHEE = inter-professional Community Health and Education Exchange elective iCHEE Winter 2015 course registration details.
+Then iCHEE™ is for you - register now for Fall 2014, class starts Saturday October 1! iCHEE = inter-professional Community Health and Education Exchange elective iCHEE Spring Term Details.
 More details on the iCHEE Webpage

 "Optimal wellness that transcends national boundaries and is best addressed by cooperative solutions."
 This philosophy encompasses domestic as well as international health and focuses on health in resource-poor communities.

 New GHC Publications & Articles